-The redevelopment of the downtown core, with the addition of a new multi-million-dollar sports and entertainment venue, has recently reinvigorated Edmonton’s culinary landscape — attracting national and international recognition.
+The redevelopment of the downtown core, with the addition of a new multi-million-dollar sports and entertainment venue, has reinvigorated Edmonton’s culinary landscape — attracting national and international recognition.

 Plenty of Green Space

 At 88 kilometres long, Edmonton’s river valley is the largest stretch of urban parkland in North America.
-It’s 22 times bigger than New York City’s Central Park and has over 160 kilometres of trails to explore.
+It’s 22 times bigger than New York City’s Central Park and has over 160 km of trails to explore.

 Blatchford is a new, carbon-neutral community located just north of Edmonton’s downtown core.
 The community is powered with 100% renewable energy and is designed to encourage active transportation and urban agriculture.

 A modern city, Calgary embraces its rural roots through a lifestyle focused on family and community.
-Not to mention hosting the greatest the greatest outdoor show on earth every summer.
+Not to mention hosting the greatest The Greatest Outdoor Show on Earth every summer.

 Greatest Outdoor Show on Earth

-It’s no wonder Calgary embraces such an active lifestyle.
 The city enjoys more days of sunshine than any other major Canadian city and experiences mild, dry weather for most of the year.